convox/convox/docs/help/troubleshooting.md

     2020-02-15T21:17:09Z system/k8s/web-56f5d77d7-6gx8z Created container main
     2020-02-15T21:17:17Z system/k8s/web-56f5d77d7-6gx8z Readiness probe failed: HTTP probe failed with statuscode: 404

-You should ensure that your app is able to responsd to the health check probes to faciliate a successful deployment.
+You should ensure that your App is able to respond to the health check probes to faciliate a successful deployment.